 The vintage is the year that the demographic data represents.
 For example, a vintage of 2016 means that the data represents the year 2016.

 Esri's Wealth Index is compiled from a number of indicators of affluence that include average household income and average net worth.
-The concept of wealth is defined by more than just above-average household income.
+The concept of wealth is defined by more than above-average household income.
 Wealth also includes the value of material possessions and resources.
-Esri captures both income and the accumulation of substantial wealth, or the abundance of possessions and resources in its identification of the wealthiest areas in the country.
-The index represents the relative wealth of the Tapestry market segment to the national level.
+Esri captures both income and the accumulation of substantial wealth, or the abundance of possessions and resources, in its identification of the wealthiest areas in the country.
+The index represents the wealth of an area relative to the national level.
 Values exceeding 100 represent above-average wealth.